gkalomiros/recipes/mains/roasted_chicken.md

 ## Variations

+### Herb-Stuffed

-* Different dry and wet rubs can be applied and/or aromatic fresh herbs can be added to the stuffing
+Add fresh herbs to the lemon/onion when stuffing the chicken.

-* A bed of vegetables can be placed beneath the bird in the roasting pan.
-If so, they should, at least, be tossed in a light amount of oil and seasoning.
+### Harissa

+Make a rub of oil, harissa, salt, and crushed garlic and apply before baking.
+Goes great with potatoes, red onion, and chickpeas tossed in same rub and roasted.

+### Honeyed

+Make a glaze by simmering 1 cup of cider vinegar, 2/3 cup of honey, 1-2 tsp fresh chopped mint, 1/2 cup currants/raisins, and 1 tbs butter in a saucepan for 30 minutes, then pour it over the baked chicken before carving.